LaurentChardon/Octane-install/README.md

 And then installation should proceed

+## Post install tips

-To set prom from command line, man nvram
+To set prom from OS command line, man nvram
+To set resolution from OS command line, man setmon Resolution can also be set with GUI util "Display Properties in menu bar" Resolution can also be set in PROM with `setenv monitor l` for 1024x768 resolution, or `setenv monitor h` for 1280x1024